HarrisonWismer/RadialProfile/README.md

 - argparse

 ## Usage:

-Currently this script is run through the command line and must have several arguments provided to it.
-The script was designed around reading in a .LIF file containing 1 or more scenes which can each be a Z-Stack.
+To run the program, simply run the RunRadialProfile.py file.

-Arguments that must be provided are:
+Ex: >$ python RunRadialProfile.py

--i (--input) -> The Input File Path
+This will bring up the GUI through which all necessary interaction with the program can be done Once in the GUI complete each step in the orders shown.

--o (--output) -> The Output File Path (Optional.
-If no path specified by user, the program will write all files to the current working directory.)
+1. Specify an input file.

--c (--channels) -> The channel names.
-The user should know before hand the number of channels and the order of channels.
+2. Specify an output directory.

--s (--specifiedChannel) -> The channel used to measure intensity values as part of the Radial Profiling procedure.
+3. Use the mouse to select which samples will be run through the program.
-Specified channels must be one of the channels specified by the user.
+4. Use the mouse to select which channel intenstity values will be taken from in the analysis.

-An example program call is:
+5. Toggle the "Ignore Zeros" option to whichever setting is desired.

-python RadialProfile.py -i ./Desktop/rpExample.lif -o ./Desktop/rpResults -c nucleus membrane mitochondria -s mitochondria
+6. Click Run

 ## Interaction:
-Upon successfully running the program, a Napari Viewer with the first scene contained in the .LIF file should appear.
+Upon successfully running the program through the GUI, a Napari Viewer with the first scene contained in the .LIF file should appear.

 The general workflow is as follows: